Towards a Neural Lambda Calculus: Neurosymbolic AI Applied to the Foundations of Functional Programming: Abstract

 \section{Abstract}

-{Over the last decades, deep neural networks based-models became the dominant paradigm in machine learning.
-Further, the use of artificial neural networks in symbolic learning has been seen as increasingly relevant recently.
-To study the capabilities of neural networks in the symbolic AI domain, researchers have explored the ability of deep neural networks to learn mathematical constructions, such as addition and multiplication, logic inference, such as theorem provers, and even the execution of computer programs.
+In recent decades, deep neural network-based models have become the dominant paradigm in machine learning.
+The use of artificial neural networks in symbolic learning has recently been considered increasingly relevant.
+To study the capabilities of neural networks in the symbolic AI domain, researchers have explored the ability of deep neural networks to learn mathematical operations, logic inference, and even the execution of computer programs.
 The latter is known to be too complex a task for neural networks.
-Therefore, the results were not always successful, and often required the introduction of biased elements in the learning process, in addition to restricting the scope of possible programs to be executed.
+Therefore, the results were not always successful and often required the introduction of biased elements in the learning process, in addition to restricting the scope of possible programs to be executed.
 In this work, we will analyze the ability of neural networks to learn how to execute programs as a whole.
 To do so, we propose a different approach.
-Instead of using an imperative programming language, with complex structures, we use the Lambda Calculus ($\lambda$-Calculus), a simple, but Turing-Complete mathematical formalism, which serves as the basis for modern functional programming languages and is at the heart of computability theory.
-We will introduce the use of integrated neural learning and lambda calculi formalization.
-Finally, we explore execution of a program in $\lambda$-Calculus is based on reductions, we will show that it is enough to learn how to perform these reductions so that we can execute any program.}
+Instead of using an imperative programming language with complex structures, we use the Lambda Calculus ($\lambda$-Calculus), a simple and Turing-complete mathematical formalism, which serves as the basis for modern functional programming languages and is at the heart of computability theory.
+We will introduce the use of integrated neural learning and lambda-calculi formalization.
+We explore that the execution of a program in $\lambda$-Calculus is based on reductions, and we will show that it is enough to learn how to perform these reductions so that we can execute any program. \footnote{This manuscript is an improvement of a previous one posted in arXiv.org by Flach and Lamb, with significant contributions by Professor A.F.
+Moreira.}\\